-The vet bills were submitted to the at-fault driver’s insurance company for reimbursement.
+The vet bills were submitted for reimbursement to the auto insurance company of the driver who caused the crash.
 Their response?
-“A dog is just an object like a car or a piece of furniture and the insurance company will only pay for the value of the dog (around $200) – not the cost of the vet bills.”
+“A dog is just an object like a car or a piece of furniture, and the insurance company will only pay for the value of the dog (around $200) – not the cost of the vet bills.”
 In other words, rather than pay for the cost to “repair” the dog, they wanted to consider the dog a “total loss” – as if the dog were like a car.
 Like a car?

-Unfortunately, the insurance company has some legal support for their position.
+Unfortunately, the car insurance company has some legal support for their position.
 Minnesota law treats animals as “property.”
 That may work for cows and chickens, but there is a difference between livestock and an adored pet.
 We hope the law will be changed some day.
 In the meantime, we offer our support to the dog’sfamily and to our colleague, as they fight this with the insurance company.

 For information regarding purchasing medical insurance for your dog, click here.